blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 <p class="alert alert-info">Notice that you can call step methods from within step methods as done in <code>GivenIAddAnAddressToTheCurrentConstiteunt()</code>.</p>

-The above code will compile but fail against the application.
+The above code compiles but fails against the application.
 The implementation of <code>SetAddressFields(TableRow addressFields)</code> statically enters "AddressAddForm2" as the dialog's unique if for the XPath constructors.

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Static dialog ID</div></div><pre><code class="language-csharp">
 public static void SetAddressFields(TableRow addressFields)